owl4ce/dotfiles/README.md

 - **User's Preferences <kbd>required</kbd>**
   [`~/.owl4ce_var`](./.owl4ce_var)
   Manage all your settings there.
+I hope all comments there are easy to understand. ^^

 - **User's Tray Icons**
   [`~/.config/openbox/tray`](./.config/openbox/tray)